hsoft/collapseforth/README.md

 So here I am, trying to bootstrap a new Collapse OS, but this time, in Forth.
 I'm not sure yet of whether it will replace the assembly version or not, but one thing is probable: I'll finally know what Forth is about.

+## Forth and assembler

+I intend to fully embrace Forth's approach to computing in this Collapse OS reboot so that I can take advantage of Forth's simplicity and compactness.

+Therefore, assembling and executing native code will go through a "Forth-style" assembly language.
+That is: there is no separate parser for assembly code.
+Someone wanting to assemble what would be, in a typical assembly language, `inc a \ ret` would end up doing `a inc, ret,` in the interpreter after having loaded `zasm.fth`.

+How does it translate in real usage?
+Here's a full example:

+    ? loadf zasm.fth
+    ? create foo A inc, halt,
+    ?
+42 regw A
+    ? foo call
+    ? regr A .
+    43
+    ?